 Sign and Symptoms of Scabies

-Patients with scabies complain of an intensely pruritic rash.
-The pruritus may be more severe at night and may affect any part of the body, but the most commonly affected areas are the interdigital web spaces, axillae, genital area, buttocks, and breasts.
+Patients with scabies complain of an intensely itching rash.
+The itching may be more severe at night and may affect any part of the body, but the most commonly affected areas are the inter-digital web spaces, axillae, genital area, buttocks, and breasts.

 Pathophysiology of scabies

 A type 4 delayed hypersensitivity reaction occurs after approximately 1 month in unsensitized patients or within hours in sensitized patients.
-This leads to the severe pruritus that is characteristic of scabies infection.
+This leads to the severe itching that is characteristic of scabies infection.